 WHAT IS A COMMUNITY LAND TRUST?

 A Community Land Trust (CLT) functions to preserve public investment and to recycle and protect affordability.
-The CLT is an entity, typically a non-profit organization, that acquires and retains ownership of land underneath the home while selling just the home to qualified buyers and leasing the land via a long-term, renewable ground lease to a homeowner, another non-profit, a cooperative housing corporation, or for-profit entity.
+The CLT is a non-profit organization, that acquires and retains ownership of land underneath the home while selling just the home to qualified buyers and leasing the land via a long-term, renewable ground lease to a homeowner.
 This arrangement between the owner and the CLT protects housing affordability in perpetuity by ensuring that the housing is made affordable to low- to moderate income persons upon the sale of a single-family, multi-family, and/or commercial property.
 The resale price restrictions contained in the ground lease stipulate the resale price formula that provides for a fair return (not a “market” return) on the homeowner’s investment.
 Owners may sell their homes back to the Land Trust or to another qualified buyer for 100% of what they paid for the home + 25% of the increase in the home value during the period of ownership.
 The Community Land Trust structure allows the public investment in affordable housing to be recycled.
 By design, the CLT is committed to preserving the affordability of housing and other structures – one owner after another, one generation after another, in perpetuity.

 HOW DOES CLT HOMEOWNERSHIP WORK?

 Homebuyers receive affordability assistance from the land trust and enter into a long term land lease agreement to preserve the affordability of the home.
 CLT homes are sold to households with limited incomes.
 When a CLT household decides to sell a CLT home, they pass the home and the long-term affordability agreement on to another household with a limited income.
 The sales price is determined by using the NWMTCLT resale formula.
 The home stays affordable for future generations.